Falmouth Harbour

 Falmouth Harbour is a horseshoe-shaped bay and natural harbour on the far southern coast of the island of Antigua in Antigua and Barbuda.

-It is located within Saint Paul Parish.
+The town of Falmouth in Saint Paul is located on it.

 Geography

 The small township and port of Falmouth lies close to its northern shore.
 English Harbour is located close to its eastern shore.
 Its geographic coordinates are 17°1′0″N 61°46′0″W.

 The harbour lies close to the eastern end of the Shekerley Mountains, a range of hills along Antigua's southern coast.
 Monk's Hill, the easternmost peak in the range, lies immediately to the north of the bay.